Frank Brouillet

 Frank B. (Buster) Brouillet (May 18, 1928 - January 20, 2001) was an American politician and educator in the state of Washington.
 He served in the Washington House of Representatives from 1957 to 1973.
 He also served as Washington's superintendent of public instruction.
 Brouillet Elementary School in Puyallup, WA, is named in his honor.

+Education

+Brouillet attended the Washington State University on an athletic scholarship pertaining to football.
+However, after finding little enjoyment in college athletics, he transferred to the University of Puget Sound on an academic scholarship.